TheWistarInstitute/wi-hpc/hello-wistar/README.md

 There are a few mechanisms by which a job can know something of it's operation.
 There are a number of environment variables set when the job executes on a node- these are all prefixed with `SLURM_` and contain different job attributes.

-Script `03.sh` contains an example - the environment variable `SLURM_JOB_ID` contains the job ID assigned by Slurm.
+Script `sub.sh` contains an example - the environment variable `SLURM_JOB_ID` contains the job ID assigned by Slurm.
 We can use this in our script.
-Submit the script `03.sh` with `sbatch 03.sh` and look in the output:
+Submit the script `sub.sh` with `sbatch sub.sh` and look in the output:

 ```bash
 #!/bin/bash